lfca-ngo/tfca-next/README.md

 # Time for Climate Action (TFCA) - Next.js Web Application

-The TFCA Web App enables individuals to take quick, but powerful actions in just a few clicks and invite your friends to join the movement.
+The TFCA Web App enables individuals to take quick, but powerful actions in just a few clicks and invite your friends to join the movement

 ## Architecture: SSG with a couple of dynamic elements